Closet Organization Ideas – Tips and Tricks for Organizing Your Closets on a Budget!

 These storage spaces can hold deflated swim rings, small coolers, picnic baskets and other items that you want to hide away.

 In the alternative, if your closet shelf is wide enough you can also store your suitcases there as well.

 Broom closets are normally tiny built-in closets that are usually located in your kitchen made just large enough to hide your broom, dustpan, mop and mop buckets and perhaps a small vacuum in to keep them out of sight.

 However, you can maximize the space in your broom closet by being a bit creative.

 #21.
 Over the Door Adjustable Hanger with Baskets

 You can purchase an over the door adjustable hanger with baskets to hang on the inside of your broom closet door and use it to store bottles and cans of cleaning supplies as well as sponges, extra paper towels and those microfiber cloths and gloves.

 This allows you more space in other places in your home to store other needed items.

 By checking and trying out some of these closet organization hacks you just may find that your closets are more functional and easier to use.

-Do you know of other closet organization hacks that are not in this list?
+Do you have any other closet organization hacks that are not on this list?
 Feel free to add to the list in the comment section.